Thomas William Kirk: Work

 T.W.
 Kirk worked in the New Zealand Geological Survey Department for seventeen years and produced numerous scientific papers published in periodicals such as Transactions of the New Zealand Institute, Annuals and Magazines of Natural History, Nature, Science Gossip, the French Journal of Conchology, and the Royal Society of S.A..
 More than ten papers focused on different aspects of marine zoology.
-During this time he was elected to the New Zealand Institute (1878), the Geological Society of Australasia (1887), the Microscopic Society of London (1889) and became a fellow of the Linnaean Society (1890).
+During this time he was elected to the New Zealand Institute (1878), the Geological Society of Australalia (1887), the Microscopic Society of London (1889) and became a fellow of the Linnaean Society (1890).

-His first public appointment was as assistant curator of the Museum at Wellington.
+His first public appointment was in 1874 as assistant curator of the Colonial Museum in Wellington.
 In 1892 Kirk was hired in the New Zealand Education Department then transferred to the new Department of Agriculture and began publishing leaflets (many of which he wrote himself) to help educate fruit-growers.
 Within three years was chief of the division of biology and pomology.
 Kirk focused on supporting orchardists and managing government programs to put inspectors out in the field.
 By 1896 he was successful in getting the House of Representatives to pass the Orchards and Garden Pests Act which halted imported plant diseases at the borders.
 He also supported the development of farming with outreach to growers to learn about market gardening and beekeeping.

 Kirk conducted the first experiment in biological control of insect pests when he introduced the Australian ladybird beetle (vedalia) to control the cottony cushion scale that attacked fruit trees as well as foliage crucial for New Zealand birds.
 His leadership in the Department of Agriculture provided support for farm exports, loans and cooperative farmer organisations, including the creation in 1916 of the New Zealand Fruitgrowers' Federation.

 He named various taxa of New Zealand molluscs, including: